 Isabel’s commercial practice arises naturally out of her other practice areas, particularly professional negligence, property damage and product liability.

 She has particular expertise of claims arising out of the supply of professional services, contractual ‘chains’ in relation to construction work, sale of goods claims, and profit-sharing agreements.
-She has a special interest in questions to companies’ vicarious liability having appeared in Mohamud v WM Morrison Supermarkets plc.
+She has a special interest in questions to companies’ vicarious liability having appeared in Mohamud v WM Morrison Supermarkets plc in the Supreme Court.

 Isabel’s conflict of laws practice crosses her product liability, property damage, commercial dispute resolution, professional negligence and personal injury expertise.

 Recent cases concerning defective products include: questions of jurisdiction and service out in relation to products imported into the UK; the territorial scope of the Consumer Protection Act 1987 (Allen v Depuy); complex issues arising out of large multinational contracts; and being part of a team of junior counsel in a foreign fatal accident claim arising from an allegedly defective tyre (Groupama).

 Claims involving personal injury include claims involving the Package Travel regulations and accidents sustained outside the UK, including acting recently in a million-pound claim concerning St Lucian local standards.
 Isabel has also been instructed in relation to claims brought against holding companies for, inter alia, the actions of their African subsidiary.